cfengine/documentation/manuals/concept/knowledge.markdown

 ---
 layout: default
 title: CFEngine Knowledge Management
-categories: [CFEngine Concepts Guide, Knowledge Management]
+categories: [Manuals, Concept Guide, Knowledge Management]
 published: false
-alias: concept-guide-knowledge-management.html
+alias: manuals-concept-guide-knowledge-management.html
-tags: [Concepts, Knowledge]
+tags: [concepts, knowledge]
 ---

-## Knowledge Management

 A unique aspect of CFEngine, that is fully developed in the commercial editions of the software, its ability to enable integrated knowledge